Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

-This is an Automation program that automates every hour checking cunyfirst if a class is full.
+This is an Automation program that automates every hour checking Cunyfirst if a class is full.
 If the class is available it will take a seat for you and swap (need to comment out the swap if you don't want to swap) end the program and print out in the text field congrats!

 #WARNING